You can apply for a transcript of a court or tribunal hearing if the hearing was recorded.

 Hearings at the Crown Court and at civil and family courts are always recorded.

-Tribunal hearings aren’t always recorded.
+Tribunal hearings are not always recorded.
 Contact the tribunal to find out if the hearing was recorded.

 Hearings at magistrates’ courts are never recorded.